leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

       - **What** is exactly expected: links, "just like they have", metrics etc
       - **How** it should be implemented: recommendations or restrictions of desired solution

-    *  If your Sprints constantly failing due to the lack of working Prioritising Mechanism or it is simply not respected, as a workaround, instead of Sprints consider ScrumBan:
+    *  If your Sprints constantly fail due to the lack of working Prioritising Mechanism or it is simply not respected, as a workaround, instead of Sprints consider ScrumBan:

         Check out following resources for proper ScrumBan transition in terms of steps and calculating Work In Process(WIP):
         * ["Agile: Scrum, Kanban & Scrumban"](https://medium.com/@shehanb/agile-scrum-kanban-scrumban-cheatsheet-sprint-artifacts-ceremonies-software-jira-trello-scrumage-pmbok-e669d5dbf6f3){:target="_blank"}